cleverfranke/cf-kyt-starter-universal-redux/README.md

 # CLEVER°FRANKE Universal React starter-kyt

 This starter-kyt should serve as the base for an advanced, server and client-rendered React Redux app.
-It is based on NYT's Universal React starter-kyt but with the addition of some tools we found useful, most importantly the addition of Redux, Redux-Thunks and Async data loading on the server.
+It is based on NYT's Universal React starter-kyt but with the addition of some tools we found useful, most importantly the addition of Redux, Redux-Thunks, Storybook and Async data loading on the server.

 It is assumed you know what [kyt](https://github.com/NYTimes/kyt) is and why you should use it.